Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Ready to Play?

 The Courtesan's block interacts with the Doctor's heal, the Seer's divination, and the Werewolves' elimination — easy for the game master to get confused.
-The app processes all intersections automatically and shows the result without errors.
+The app resolves all intersections automatically and shows the result without errors.